rice-apps/atlas/README.md

 General Use Cases We Hope to Support:
--User enters class name to get location of class
+- User enters class name to get location of class
--User creates trip info for multiple-stop route
+- User creates trip info for multiple-stop route
--User opens a link to a campus location
+- User opens a link to a campus location
--User gets travel distance/time to campus location based on mode of transportation -User gets approximate wait time for shuttle
+- User gets travel distance/time to campus location based on mode of transportation
+- User gets approximate wait time for shuttle
--User shares link to campus location
+- User shares link to campus location
--User searches upcoming/regular event on campus to find location -User shares link to campus event location/time info -User looks at the list of currently open places to eat on campus -User follows link from eatery list to the website of a vendor -User searches for currently open lots and their hours -User searches sports schedule to find location and time of sporting event (e.g. IM Frisbee) -User finds residential college, navigates to website from link -User selects location and reserves room or space through Rice google calendar -User creates publicly-visible event at location
+- User searches upcoming/regular event on campus to find location
+- User shares link to campus event location/time info
+- User looks at the list of currently open places to eat on campus
+- User follows link from eatery list to the website of a vendor
+- User searches for currently open lots and their hours
+- User searches sports schedule to find location and time of sporting event (e.g. IM Frisbee)
+- User finds residential college, navigates to website from link
+- User selects location and reserves room or space through Rice google calendar
+- User creates publicly-visible event at location
--User sends location info for a reported incident to RUPD
+- User sends location info for a reported incident to RUPD